Glossary and Abbreviations

 Baccalaureate

-Credit granted by a college for courses taken at a high school level under the IB Diploma Programme.
+Baccalaureate Diploma Programme.
 Such credit is treated under the same policies as AP credit.
 This is not to be confused with French Baccalaureate.

 incomplete (I)

 narrative evaluation A written evaluation provided by institutions based on a special grading system for which letter grades are usually unavailable.
-The evaluation, which describes the student’s performance, is provided for each class a student completes.
+The evaluation, which describes the student’s performance, is provided for each class the student completes.

 official transcript An official document that contains all essential academic data such as dates of attendance, courses taken, grades and credits awarded, and degrees received.
 It may also contain information related to the student’s current status at the institution.